How to ask for a favor in 5 steps

 Many people think that you have to lie or at least tell a white lie when it comes to asking for something.
 They believe you’ll be more successful if you butter someone up and give them a bunch of phony reasons to do something.

 Being truthful is what makes people believe you and want to help you.
-Studies show that when you come at people from a place of honesty, they tend to feel a lot more secure with you, because they know where you’re coming from.
+Studies show that when you come at people from a place of honesty you not only make yourself and your relationship with that person happier but it’s also better for your mental health (per UC San Diego’s Emotion Lab).

 Nobody likes a needy person.
 But if you act like you don’t really need your favor granted, you’re more likely to get what you want.